 - 1. Generate fine-quality, well-finished textile projects that display the elements and principles of design with creativity and imagination. - 2.
-Draft and manipulate basic patterns, maintaining accurate drafting notes and solving basic-drafting issues by producing test mock-ups and making the corrections and adjustments necessary to create a good pattern. - 3.
-Create simple garment patterns, test accuracy in mock-ups for which they have completed body measurements and produce well-finished garments by utilizing critical thinking and problem-solving skills. - 4.
-Develop a sample binder composed of proficiently constructed sewing samples, class handouts, and 1/4 scale designs that are aesthetically pleasing and well-organized. - 5.
+Maintain a safe and organized working environment by appropriately using the facilities and equipment when working on their assignments. - 3.
+Utilize domestic sewing equipment and tools in the production of samples. - 4.
+Develop a sample binder composed of proficiently constructed sewing samples, class handouts, and individual research that is aesthetically pleasing and well-organized. - 5.
 Use a methodology for organizing a plan from concept to production that reflects efficient resource management (e.g. time, workload, information and other resources).